elenderg/PAL-1000/instruções de compilação.md

 `Pluralize the type's plural name.`

-`If the rider's token is "_has_" or "_have", scan the type given the rider (has or have); exit.`
+`If the rider's token is "has" or "have", scan the type given the rider (has or have); exit.`

-`If the rider's token is not "is_" or "_are", abort with "I was expecting an 'is' or 'are', but I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not "is" or "are", abort with "I was expecting an 'is' or 'are', but I found '" then the rider's token then "'." and the rider; exit.`

 `Move the rider (compiler rules).`